Northrop Grumman Awarded NASA Booster Production Contract

 Key Takeaways:

-• Northrop Grumman was awarded a $3.19 billion contract (BPOC) to build and operate boosters for NASA's Space Launch System (SLS) rocket, supporting nine Artemis missions (IV through VIII) until 2031.
+• Northrop Grumman has been awarded a $3.19 billion contract (BPOC) by NASA to produce and operate Space Launch System (SLS) rocket boosters.

-• It also includes the design, development, testing, and evaluation of Booster Obsolescence and Life Extension (BOLE) boosters for Artemis IX, which will feature stronger composite cases and upgraded systems.
+• It also provisions for the design and development of an upgraded Booster Obsolescence and Life Extension (BOLE) booster for Artemis IX, featuring composite cases and improved systems.

 See a mistake?
 Contact us.